 However, when people fail, they tend to be a bit more reflective, especially regarding why they failed in the first place.
 If you can learn to dig into your failures a bit more and see them as learning opportunities, you will set yourself up for long-term success.

 One of the biggest problems with failure is that people see it as a stop sign.
-They think that is the end of the road.
-Failure doesn’t have to be that way though.
+They think that is the end of the road, but that doesn’t have to be the case.

-If you want to start designing your life, start thinking of failure as a yield — a place where you pause, evaluate the situation, and proceed when you’re ready.
+If you want to start designing your life, start thinking of failure as a yield sign instead — a place where you pause, evaluate the situation, and proceed when you’re ready.

 When you can learn to view failure in this way, you start to understand the benefits of it, and once you can understand its benefits, you’ll not only stop fearing failure, but you’ll start embracing it.

 Living a life by design is absolutely possible.
 However, you have to remember that it is a conscious process.

 Just like with architecture, great works don’t happen by accident.
-It’s through conscious, intentional action that someone is able to design and live the life they desire.
+It’s through conscious, intentional action that someone is able to build a well-lived life.

 By engaging with the 5 steps outlined here, you’ll be effective and actually enjoy the process of designing your life.
 You can also check out the video below to find some inspiration on how to change your life: